cisco/mindmeld/source/userguide/auto_annotator.rst

 .. code-block:: console

-	'unannotate' is None in the config.
-Nothing to unannotate.
+	'unannotate' field is not configured or misconfigured in the `config.py`.
+We can't find any file to unannotate.

 Let's unannotate :attr:`sys_time` entities from the :attr:`get_date_range_aggregate` intent in the :attr:`date` domain.